EUDAT-Training/B2SHARE-Training/deploy/08_B2SHARE_administration.md

 - Starting and stopping its services
 - Overview of running containers services
 - Entering the Docker environment
-- General usage the b2share tool
+- General usage of the b2share tool
 - Troubleshooting

 ### Prerequisites